ClimateImpactLab/energy-code-release-2020/4_misc/outreach/press/readme.txt

 1. impacts_gj: per capita change in energy consumption in Gigajoules.
 2. impacts_gj: per capita change in energy consumption in kwh.
-3. impacts_pct_gdp : change in energy costs in 2019$ as percentage of GDP
+3. impacts_pct_gdp : change in energy costs in 2019$ as percentage of GDP (this is fractions already multiplied by 100)

 Geographical levels :